On the Expressive Power of Deep Neural Networks: Insights from Network Expressivity

-From the proof of Theorem \ref{thm_lb_perturbation_bias}, we saw that a perturbation to the input would grow exponentially in the depth of the network, for sufficiently large $\sigma_w$ (which is often well in the standard initialization scale -- e.g. for ReLU networks, any $\sigma_w > \sqrt{\frac{k+1}{k}}$).
+The analysis of network expressivity offers interesting takeaways related to the parameter and functional stability of a network.
+From the proof of Theorem \ref{thm_lb_perturbation_bias}, we saw that a perturbation to the input would grow exponentially in the depth of the network.
 It is easy to see that this analysis is not limited to the input layer, but can be applied to \textit{any} layer.
 In this form, it would say

-This means that perturbations to weights in lower layers are far more costly than perturbations in the upper layers, due to exponentially increasing magnitude of noise, and should result in a severe drop of accuracy.
-Figure \ref{fig_CIFAR_noise}, in which we train a network on CIFAR-10 and add noise of varying magnitudes to exactly one layer, shows exactly this.
+This means that perturbations to weights in lower layers should be more costly than perturbations in the upper layers, due to exponentially increasing magnitude of noise, and result in a much larger drop of accuracy.
+Figure \ref{fig_CIFAR_noise}, in which we train a conv network on CIFAR-10 and add noise of varying magnitudes to exactly one layer, shows exactly this.

-Even more surprisingly, Figure \ref{fig_CIFAR_noise} is initialized with $\sigma_w^2 = 2$ which is not in an exponential growth regime for this CIFAR-10 architecture, as shown by Figure \ref{CIFAR10_traj_length}.
-It turns out that when the network is initialized with lower weights, training tends to increase the variance of the weights (Figure \ref{fig_CIFAR_weight_norms}) pushing the network into the exponential growth regime.
-Further proof of this is seen in Figure \ref{mnist_traj_trans_sigma_3}, where we measure the change in trajectory length through training for a smaller initialization, and find that trajectory length increases during training.

-As the initial layers are crucial to the accuracy of the trained network, we also experimented to see how well the network could perform relying on just these layers.
-In particular, we tried initializing a network, and then only training a single layer, at different depths in the network.
-For simpler tasks, e.g. MNIST, we found that there was monotonically increasing performance for both training and generalization with training the more initial layers, Figure \ref{mnist_ffn}.
-This was also mostly the case for CIFAR-10, Figure \ref{cifar_ffn}, but performance was impacted more here.
+We also find that the converse (in some sense) holds: after initializing a network, we trained a single layer at different depths in the network and found monotonically increasing performance as layers lower in the network were trained.
+This is shown in Figure \ref{mnist_ffn} and Figure \ref{cifar_ffn} in the Appendix.